Back to controls

 Overview

-ACR admin user provides shared username/password access and should be disabled in favor of Entra ID and RBAC.
+ACR admin user exposes a shared username and password for the whole registry.
+It should normally be disabled in favor of Microsoft Entra ID, managed identities, and RBAC.

 Remediation guidance